 Below you find an example of a Word document with only the text “Hello World”.
 This file can contain lots of extra information.
 A *part* of this file might be similar to this:

 &endash;œ$%%^^¢£§§§§••••••¢ ¢ ˆ ˆ ˆ ˆ ¢ ˆ¢ d Hello World! ∞

 Not an easy read!

-In Mac text files the end of a line is signalled by the CR or Carriage Return character (ASCII code 13).
-In Windows files in general and specifically text files (extension .txt) the end of a line is signalled by CR/LF which is the Carriage Return character (ASCII 13) directly followed by the Line Feed character (ASCII 10).
+In Mac text files the end of a line is signaled by the CR or Carriage Return character (ASCII code 13).
+In Windows files in general and specifically text files (extension .txt) the end of a line is signaled by CR/LF which is the Carriage Return character (ASCII 13) directly followed by the Line Feed character (ASCII 10).